How to Effectively Make Practical Decisions in Life

 Life is full of surprises.
 Some are good, and some not so good.
 Nevertheless, even bad decisions can be turned around if we change them in time.
 Bad decisions provide positive lessons in life.
-We can always get something positive out of it when we recognize what we have learned from our mistakes.
+We always get something positive out of it when we recognize what we have learned from our mistakes.

 As long as you follow your dreams and focus on the value and long-term benefits of your decisions, you’ll be on the way to a future you desire.

 © 2017 Glenn Stok